-Pimping websites, events and shops will offer a psychic these things to get them in:
+Pimping websites, events and shops will offer a psychic these things to lure you in:

-A place to share your work where an audience of XX will read and enjoy
+- A place to share your work where an audience of thousands will read and enjoy

-Yup - I received “all this and more” for a huge percentage of my earnings.
+Yup - I received all this and more for a percentage of my earnings.

 It all dawned on me when one morning when I woke up and I realized:

-Soon thereafter, I ditched my psychic pimp and I have not looked back.
+Soon thereafter, I ditched my psychic pimp and I haven't looked back.

 Where do psychic pimps exist?

-Any psychic reading location, virtually or physically, where a percentage cut of earnings is taken from a psychic or a reader in return for a location to showcase their work, such as:
+Any psychic reading location, virtually or physically, where a higher than normal percentage cut of earnings is taken from a psychic or a reader in return for a location to showcase their work, such as:

 What is an acceptable fee for shops or websites to charge in exchange for a reading space?

 Rent.
 Booth or space rental fees in shops or websites is a completely acceptable and an expected fee to anticipate when showcasing your work anywhere other than your own space.
 You can also expect to pay rental fees at fairs, events and trade shows.